consentsam/ai-marketing-bot/README.md

     * Check `config.yaml` for default settings.
 These are generally overridden by `.env` or can be adjusted if needed.
     * Populate `data/input/sample_tweets.json` and `data/input/sample_accounts.json` if using the mock data source for initial testing.
     * Ensure `data/docs/yieldfi_knowledge.json` (planned in Step 10) is populated with YieldFi specific information.
+    * Customize `data/input/categories.json` with YieldFi-specific tweet categories if using the category-based tweet generation feature.

 ### Usage